xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-2015-08-04.md

 ####Partnership with COCPlus
 * 3DHubs page
-* we will use COCPlus service but still charge 10 RMB/gram 3Dhubs page
-advertise other printers?
-If it's just a service, 10 RMB/gram.
-Keep this price but with better quality.
-Cost high considering quantity of sales?
+* quality of resin prints is much higher
+* Danny to create price proposal for COCPlus partnership
-Someone needs to be in charge of taking orders and sending orders to COCPlus.
-Sean should do this because he's a paid staff member.
-He already takes care of 3DHubs site.
+* Someone needs to be in charge of taking orders and sending orders to COCPlus
+  * Sean should do this because he's a paid staff member - he already takes care of 3DHubs site
-Danny to make a proposal of prices.

-Sponsorship for COCPlus in exchange for advertisement in space. - Danny
+* Suggestion by Danny: sponsorship for COCPlus in exchange for advertisement in space

 ###This week events

 * Laser cutter workshop with Laura and Eva